WeilonYing/Lucy/README.md

 * Object grabbing - Press E to grab a movable object.
 Press E to release it again.
 * Generator - Go near the button to activate the elevator
 * AI - A character will now follow you (still quite dodgy)
+* Simple AI - A wolf/character rushes in one direction when triggered